benrudolph/ascend.report/index.md

 ### Invalid or unused phone numbers

 Currently, there is no functionality in FrontlineCloud that enables you to determine whether a phone number you just messaged is inactive.
-This ended up being an issue since the contact databases were well-known to be out of date.
-Therefore, the only people we could assume received the SMS are those that responded.
-In fact, to get a better estimate of the number invalid phone numbers in use, one of the UNHCR workers did a small case study on the existing contacts.
+This ended up being an issue since the contact databases were widely known to be out of date.
+Therefore, we had to assume that the only people who received the SMS were those that responded.
+In fact, to get a better estimate of the number invalid phone numbers in use, one of the UNHCR workers did a small trial on the existing contacts.
 UNHCR sent out a poll to 50 random contacts.
 For those that did not respond to the poll, he proceeded to followup by calling the number.
 After each call he annotated the reason for not responding to the poll.
-Below features a graph of the 50 contacts -- fraction that replied to the poll and the others who he had called to follow up.
+Below features a graph of the 50 contacts - the fraction that replied to the poll and the others who he had called to follow up.

 {% include phone_breakdown.html %}

 Looking at the above chart it is easy to see that 20 out of 50 contacts need to be updated - a full 40% of the contacts were out of date.
-This gave us an indication that the excel contact database badly needed to be updated or we could miss 40% of potential recipients.
+This gave us an indication that the Excel contact database desperately needed to be updated or we could miss 40% of potential recipients.
 After this discovery, UNHCR worked with ACAI to update all 670 contacts.
 The database is now much more complete and better formatted.
 This though represents a problem that many UNHCR operations face when they work in cities.
 Refugees tend to change address and phone number on a relatively frequent basis.

 {% include stat_significance.html %}

 ### Consistent SMS programming

 One strategy that worked well for UNHCR was setting up a consistent messaging program.
-Every week UNHCR would send out some sort of asylum related fact or interesting event that was happening.
+Every week UNHCR would send out some sort of asylum-related fact or interesting event that was happening.
 This became a way for UNHCR to engage with its users on a weekly basis, and they garnered many positive responses from the receivers.

 Here are a few sample SMS sent by UNHCR and ACAI: